Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Introduction

-We propose a novel {\bf t}ree-guided feature {\bf s}election and {\bf l}ogic {\bf a}ggregation (TSLA) approach for large-scale regression with rare binary features, in which dimension reduction is achieved through not only a sparsity pursuit, but also an aggregation promoter with the logic operation of ``or'', as guided by any given hierarchical structure of the features.
-The utilization of the ``or'' operation is novel yet very natural for binary features, and this distinguishes our work from existing summation-based feature aggregation methods \citep{yan2021rare, liu2021surf}.
+Motivated by the summation-based feature aggregation methods \citep{yan2021rare} and the logic regression approach \citep{Ruczinski2003}, we propose a novel {\bf t}ree-guided feature {\bf s}election and {\bf l}ogic {\bf a}ggregation (TSLA) approach for large-scale regression with rare binary features, in which dimension reduction is achieved through not only a sparsity pursuit, but also an aggregation promoter with the logic operation of ``or'', as guided by any given hierarchical structure of the features.
+The utilization of the ``or'' operation is novel yet very natural for binary features, and this distinguishes our work from existing summation-based aggregation methods.
 Since the ``or'' operation involves interaction terms between binary features, our approach automatically encodes nonlinear yet interpretable effects of the features on the response.
 Furthermore, our TSLA approach can be regarded as a tailored logic regression \citep{Ruczinski2003,ruczinski2004exploring, kooperberg2001sequence, schwender2008identification}, which, in its general form, aims to learn Boolean combinations among predictors and is highly non-convex and computationally intensive.
 In contrast, by formulating the task as a convex linearly-constrained regularized estimation problem, our approach enables efficient and scalable computation.
 Our logic aggregation approach is appealing in EHR applications; in predictive modeling with ICD diagnosis features, it holds promise to identify the important disease categories and subcategories and simultaneously determine the right levels of specificity in different disease categories.